haihan-yu/math-for-macro/README.md

 2. Optimal control – To solve continuous-time optimization problems
 3. Differential equations – To characterize continuous-time systems

-## Course material
+## Teaching material

-The repository contains the LaTeX source files for the course material.
+The repository contains the LaTeX source files to the course material.
 The repository also contains the PDF files produced by compiling the LaTeX files with pdfTeX and the MacTeX-2021 distribution.

-The files are organized in two folders:
+The material is organized in two folders:

 + `lecturenotes` folder – 3 sets of lecture notes
 + `problemsets` folder – 4 problem sets

-### LaTeX style files
+### Style files

-The folders contain the following LaTeX style files:
+The folders contain LaTeX style files, which are used to format the lecture notes and problem sets:

 + `paper.sty` – [Commands to format academic papers](https://github.com/pmichaillat/latex-paper)
 + `notes.sty` – Slight modification of `paper.sty` for lecture notes